devisha1/Image-Gallery/README.md

 NodeJS https://nodejs.org/en/download/
 VS Code https://code.visualstudio.com/ (optional)

-## Setup
+## Setup:

-1. git clone the project
+1. Clone the project
-2. Open Project in IDE in termial/gitbash, download NodeJS and NPM
+2. Open Project in IDE w/ termial/gitbash, download NodeJS and NPM.
 3. NodeJS: Download the installer for your platform and perform the installation by executing the installer.
-4. Install Angular CLI.
+4. To install Angular CLI.
 Run `npm install -g @angular/cli` (may need to close the IDE and open again for Angular to be installed in project)
 5. For Front-end/Web Server: In the Image-Gallery folder.
 Run `npm install` to install the package dependencies.
 Run `ng serve` or `npm run start` to host the Web Server.
 6. For Back-end Application Server: In another termial/gitbash, navigate to Image-Gallery/api.
 Run `npm install` to install package dependencies.
 Run  `node server` to host the Application Server.